Projects

 Longshoremen unload the first major pieces of machinery destined for the Kia Motors Manufacturing Georgia, Inc., plan.

 The equipment was assembled by the company Rotem, its manufacturer, into a transfer press and a blanking press.
-The transfer press uses 5,400 tons of pressure to stamp steel into 17 different types of vehicle panels for the next-generation Sorento,
+The transfer press uses 5,400 tons of pressure to stamp steel into 17 different types of vehicle panels for the next-generation Sorento.

-Ga.
-Governor Sonny Perdue and Byung Mo Ahn, head of Kia welcomed the presses to West Point.
+Georgia Gov. Sonny Perdue and Byung Mo Ahn, head of Kia welcomed the presses to West Point.